-Located on the San Diego Bay, just minutes from the Pacific Ocean beaches, life in Chula Vista – Spanish for "beautiful view" – can seem like a permanent vacation.
-A moderate climate, a host of housing and neighborhood options, and good schools are a few other reasons Chula Vista made our list of the Best Cities for Families.
+Located on the San Diego Bay, just minutes from the Pacific Ocean beaches, life in Chula Vista, CA – Spanish for "beautiful view" – can seem like a permanent vacation.
+A moderate climate, a host of housing and neighborhood options, and good schools are a few other reasons Chula Vista made our list of the Best Cities to Raise a Family.

 With a population of more than 253,000, Chula Vista is the largest city on this list, and it's also the most diverse, which means parents who want their children exposed to people of varying cultures and backgrounds won't be disappointed.
 Chula Vista's size also offers families a number of neighborhood choices.
 For example, the culturally diverse Castle Park features quiet homes nestled among rolling hills.

 North Chula Vista is one of the oldest and largest neighborhoods in the city and has gained a national reputation as one of the most culturally and economically diverse neighborhoods in the country.
 The Sunbowl neighborhood is home to many young families and young adults, and offers home prices below the regional average.
 It also boasts an eclectic mix of restaurants, cafes and shops.
 Otay Ranch and Eastlake offer wide streets and sprawling parks and a first-rate school system.